TheMegamind/sync-holes/README.md

   - Running `sync-holes -v` to output the log to the screen.
   - Running `sync-holes -v -u` will log to the screen and unmask any sensitive data
 - Any curl errors are printed to the screen and included in the log.
 The `curl_error.log` that is deleted during cleanup is a placeholder and *does not contain any information that hasn't already been logged*.
-- If you incur an error and need help, please create an issue in the reposity and **include a complete verbose log.**
+- If you encounter an error and need help, please create an issue in the reposity and **include a complete verbose log.**

 ---

-## License
+#### License

-This project is licensed under the MIT License.
-See the script header for details.
+<sub>This project is licensed under the MIT License. </sub>

+<sub> Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: </sub>

+<sub>• The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.</sub>

+<sub>• THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.</sub>

+<sub>(c) 2025 by Megamind</sub>